mstanczy/git-workshop/README.md

 git history
 ```

-17. remote branch 'footer' which is now obsolete and we can delete it
+17. branch 'footer' is now obsolete and we can delete it.
+Effectively, we will just remove a pointer without affecting any commits.

 ```
 git branch -d footer